If you have been through the other Budgie Variety pages and have still not found the one you want, it may be below.

 The Easley clearbody (sometimes called the Laced clearbody) has a less suffused body color than the Texas clearbody (therefore being clearer yellow or white).
 They also have jet black barring, wing markings and tail feathers.
 This causes a lovely contrast.
 It also has grey-silver cheek patches rather than violet.

-Unlike all the other varieties this one doesn’t alter the color or markings of the budgie.
+Unlike all the other varieties this one doesn’t alter the colour or markings of the budgie.
 A Crested budgie has feathers in certain areas of its body growing in different from normal directions.
 This causes what are called feather disturbances creating various types of crests.
 There were two recognised types of this variety (Continental and American) however these have become intermingled.

 The actual feather crests come in different shapes; tufted, circular, half-circular and frilled.
 The tuft is a group of feathers pointing upwards and forwards immediately above the cere.
 The circular and half-circular are also based on top of the head, and are just as they sound; a half circle or full circle of feathers growing outwards from a central point.
 The frilled can have a crest on the head and also feather disturbances down the back of the neck or between the shoulders.

 Some birds have multiple crests on the head, leading to quite an untidy appearance.

 This is a very rare variety.
-The anthracite budgies body color is a very dark grey, sometimes even called black.
+The Anthracite budgies body color is a very dark grey, sometimes even called black.
 Its markings are the normal black shade, but its cheek patches are the same dark grey as the body.
-The feature which distinguishes them from a normal dark grey budgie is that the cheek patches and body color are a much lighter shade on the normal grey.
+The feature which distinguishes them from a normal dark grey budgie is that the cheek patches and body color are a much lighter shade on the Grey Normal .

 This is another rare variety.
 The markings on the head and neck are finer than usual and grey rather than black.
 The area between the shoulders (on the back) has the markings reduced to almost gone leaving a nice clear 'saddle'.
 The markings on the wings are grey at the top darkening to the usual black about half way down.